-Join Graham Prior, Ellie Willard and Michelle Stephenson in London on 20 June 2014 for a resource-packed celebration of teaching & learning for every department!
+Join the tutor2u team London on 13 November 2014 for a resource-packed celebration of teaching & learning for every department!

-The Engaged Learner is a new CPD course from tutor2u that is packed full of practical ideas to improve the quality of teaching and learning within every classroom.
+The Engaged Learner is the CPD course from tutor2u that is packed full of practical ideas to improve the quality of teaching and learning within EVERY classroom.

 The Engaged Learner course provides teachers with an amazing collection of resources and strategies that can be used immediately within the classroom allowing teachers to deliver more creative, effective and outstanding lessons